Contemplating today's Gospel

 Today's Gospel + homily (in 300 words)

-«And the Word was made flesh; he had his tent pitched among us, and we have seen his Glory»
+“And the Word became flesh and made his dwelling among us, and we saw his glory”

 Fr.
 Ferran BLASI i Birbe (Barcelona, Spain)Today, the Gospel is offered in a poetic way and seems to provide, not only an introduction, but also a sort of synthesis of all the elements of this book.
 It has a rhythm that makes it solemn, with parallelisms, similes and repetitions.
 The great ideas trace different circles.
-The highest point of the presentation is in the very middle of it all, with a statement that fits perfectly in with this Christmas time: «And the Word was made flesh; He had his tent pitched among us» (Jn 1:14).
+The highest point of the presentation is in the very middle of it all, with a statement that fits perfectly in with this Christmas time: “And the Word became flesh and made his dwelling among us, and we saw his glory” (Jn 1:14).

 The author tells us that God assumed the human condition and lived among us.
 And in these days we find Him in the heart of a family: now in Bethlehem, and later on with them to the exile of Egypt, and afterwards in Nazareth.